mspsoccer/Golf-Ball-Swing-Tracker/README.md

 > **Development Status:** Active development in progress.
 Core computer vision tracking logic and location services are currently being implemented and tested.

 ## Overview
 An iOS application built to autonomously track a golf ball's flight path directly from mobile camera footage.
-The system processes video frames to identify the ball's trajectory and utilizes native device sensors to map that flight path onto a real-world geographic coordinate system.
+The system processes video frames to identify the ball's trajectory and uses native device sensors to map the flight path onto a coordinate system.

 ## Tech Stack
 * Swift